ppetrovtv/pine_script_docs/source/appendix/HOWTOs.rst

     // plot(milliseconds_in_5days, title="ms in 5d", style=circles) //debug
     // subtract timestamp of the bar being examined from the current time
     // if value is less than 5 days ago, set variable "leftborder" as true
-    // this is set true at the bar being examined as the left border of the 5 day lookback window range leftborder = timenow - time < milliseconds_in_5days  // true or na when false
+    // this is set true at the bar being examined as the left border of the 5 days lookback window range leftborder = timenow - time < milliseconds_in_5days  // true or na when false
     // plot(leftborder ?
 1 : na, title="bar within leftborder")  //debug
     // plot(time, title="bartime") //debug